AlanLuSun/OpenKD/README.md

 ## 3. Dataset Preparation
 - Animal pose dataset

   For easy bootstrapping your own experiments and reproducing our results, we have uploaded the entire Animal pose dataset [here](https://drive.google.com/file/d/1G81INOtQogf8-23TfHbVVYvGKkNHRzJT/view?usp=sharing).
-After downloading the Animal pose dataset, the folders invovled in our OpenKD source codes are
+After downloading the Animal pose dataset, the folders involved in our OpenKD source codes are

   ```angular2html
   |--Animal_Dataset_Combined